 Link building tends to have a snowball effect.

 If you get links in well-known publications, it’s possible that another writer will discover you and link to you in their own articles.

 However, this is a less common occurrence with smaller DA backlinks.

 I recommend investing in some PR partners to help you craft content and get features in noteworthy publications.

 These larger publications tend to have a greater rate of organically growing your backlink profile through the snowball effect.

-6. Being Too Scared to Ask Questions
+6. Being Too Scared To Ask Questions

-It’s too easy to just search the answers to your questions, and there’s nothing wrong with that.
+It’s too easy to just search for the answers to your questions, and there’s nothing wrong with that.

 However, when it comes to strategy or tackling specific problems, Google may not always return the right answer for you.